 Your employer could be held liable if you are negligent and cause an auto accident.
 However, if you stop somewhere to collect a good you have ordered from a store and you have an accident either on your way to the store or after you have left the premises this situation doesn’t have an easy answer.
 Both the insurers and the personal injury lawyers will be evaluating any key facts and the circumstances involved.
 It might be necessary for a trial to be held so that in the end the correct decision is reached regarding eligibility for personal injury compensation.

 An employer may have cover for its employees who use their motor vehicles for business reasons, but it’s not necessarily automatic.
-Employees should check with their employers to be certain coverage is current before ever agreeing to use their auto for any business purposes.
+An employee involved in an accident should check with their employers to be certain coverage is current before ever agreeing to use their auto for any business purposes.

 See a car accident attorney at the Diaz Law Firm in Jackson to discuss a possible personal injury claim.
 You may have grounds to claim compensation.
-The Diaz Law Firm can be contacted at 601-607-3456.
+Contact the Diaz Law Firm or call us at 601-607-3456.